-This is a very exciting time for Beulah Infants as our school has been completely refurbished to provide a really exciting learning environment for all children.
+This is a very exciting time for Beulah Infants as our school has been completely refurbished to provide a really exciting learning environment and in our most recent Ofsted (July 2017) Beulah was graded as a 'good' school with 'outstanding' leadership.
+You can read the report online at www.ofsted.co.uk .

-All the schools in The Pegasus Trust work closely together in partnership to ensure that all the children receive the highest quality education.
+All of the schools in The Pegasus Trust work closely together in partnership to ensure that all the children receive the highest quality education.
+"Since taking the school into the Pegasus Trust, leaders have transformed the school" (Ofsted 2017).